dataArtisans/flink-training-web/exercises/eventTimeJoin.md

 }
 {% endhighlight %}

-You task is to complete the implementation of the EventTimeJoinFunction.
+You task is to complete the implementation of the `EventTimeJoinFunction`.
 All you need to do is replace each occurance of ??? with something appropriate.

 #### Java